Wednesday, September 27, 2023

 PTW – Permit to Work

-The permit-to-work is a documented procedure that authorises certain people to carry out specific work within a specified time frame.
+The permit-to-work is a documented procedure that authorizes certain people to carry out specific work within a specified time frame.
 It sets out the precautions required to complete the work safely, based on a risk assessment.
 It describes what work will be done and how it will be done.

 CPR – Cardio-Pulmonary Resuscitation